unbounce/aws-name-asg-instances/README.md

 CloudWatch Event rule has the abiility to name EC2 instances, and only in a specific format.

+## Costs

+The resources created under this CloudFormation template will cost either very little or nothing.
+The only element that costs anything is the Lambda function, and Amazon has a generous free tier that should cover just about everyone's use case for this tool, making it free to run.

 ## Naming Format

 The instances are named based on the following convention: